What is Christiana Care Health System?

 Are residents supported by appropriate ancillary staff?

 - Yes.
-We have 24-hour per day EKG technicians, respiratory therapists, phlebotomy, IV, blood gas and patient escort teams.
+We have 24-hour per day EKG technicians, respiratory therapists, phlebotomy, IV, and patient escort teams.

 How much vacation and educational time is provided?